About

 Cuisine: Australasian, European

-Soft, fluffy, spiced buns packed with chocolate - these Spiced Chocolate Chip Hot Cross Buns are the perfect treat for Easter this year!
+Soft, fluffy, spiced buns packed with chocolate.
+These spiced chocolate chip hot cross buns are the perfect treat for Easter this year!
 Foolproof & Easy!

-Intermediate - This recipe involves several techniques (tangzhong, flour paste, glaze).
+Intermediate – This recipe involves several techniques (tangzhong, flour paste, glaze).
 All techniques are simple.
-Beginners can also make these, just make sure to read the instructions well before proceeding.
+These are beginner-friendly too, just make sure to read the instructions well before proceeding.

-Metric weight measurements are available.
-There is a metric / US ingredient toggle button under the ingredient list.
+US based cup, teaspoon, tablespoon measurements.
+Common Measurement Conversions.
 I highly recommend following weight measurements as they will provide the most consistent results.

 Ingredients: